-Hackney Wick Festival is a community festival that has evolved from an arts-led event created and produced by SPACE in 2008 and '09.
+Hackney Wick Festival was a community festival that evolved from an arts-led event created and produced by SPACE in 2008 and 2009.

 The Festival brought together artists and local people, schools, community groups and businesses during a time of momentous changes to the area.

 A variety of artists’ projects combined with self organised events to provide a varied and home grown grown programme that included artists’ open studios, talks, rock climbing, a tea dance, a boxing show, a school fete, barbeques, cream teas, a boulder, suitcase gardens and an historic walk led by Eton Manor Boys Club old boy Wiggy Wilson.
 (Terry ‘Tosher’ Bell’s report on Walkabout Around Hackney Wick here.)